 Read our full Wolfenstein II review

 The Doom franchise, much like Wolfenstein, seemed to be ready to die an unceremonious death, and Id Software hadn’t released a game in over a decade.
-Then 2016 rolled around, the franchise was given a new lease on life with Doom.
-Stripping away the survival-horror elements of its predecessor and turning into an all-out action bonanza, Doom is the epitome of the franchise.
+Then 2016 rolled around, the franchise was given a new lease on life with Doom, a cross-platform game that was widely well regarded.
+Stripping away the survival game elements of its predecessor and turning into an all-out action bonanza, Doom is the epitome of the franchise.
 The story?
 It doesn’t really matter, as long as the Doomslayer has demons to kill with his shotgun, BFG, and chainsaw – he even gives a middle finger during a period of exposition to prove this point.
 A sequel is on the way, too, and it looks just as insane.